touist/touist/src/HOWTODEBUG.md

 Some information about how to debug/build this lexer/parser
 ===========================================================
-I wrote this file to remember how I am doing to debug the parser: how to build it using jbuilder, how understand the automaton behaviour...
+I wrote this file to remember how I am doing to debug the parser: how to build it using dune, how understand the automaton behaviour...
 I hope it will help!

 ## Build and install ##

 The build products are in `_build/default`.

-    jbuilder build
+    dune build
-    jbuilder install
+    dune install
-    jbuilder uninstall
+    dune uninstall

 For example, `touist` is in `_build/default/src/main.exe`

 ## Running touist in development ##

-Either use `jbuild exec` or `_build/default/src/main.exe`:
+Either use `dune exec` or `_build/default/src/main.exe`:

-    echo '$a' | jbuilder exec touist -- - --sat
+    echo '$a' | dune exec touist -- - --sat
     echo '$a' | _build/default/src/main.exe - --sat

 ## Using utop during developement ##

-    jbuilder utop src/lib        # Touist.* available
+    dune utop src/lib        # Touist.* available
-    jbuilder utop src/lib/smt    # Touist.* and Touist_smt available
+    dune utop src/lib/smt    # Touist.* and Touist_smt available

 ## Edit how the build is made ##
-The build is handled by jbuilder; see the `jbuild` in each lib/src dir.
+The build is handled by dune; see the `dune` in each lib/src dir.

 ## Run the debugger ##